 Our 3/8 x 5/8 Red Brangus Cattle are derived from the top registered Red Brangus bulls such as BCC Mr. Gene 306R, Chief Cardinal 847/G, Rocky Street 227N, Home Run 235P, Predominant 706/0, Sensation 872,Topline, Oak Creek’s 27D the Forage Champion, Cardinal 107D, Powerman 307/H and Mr. High Star X19/E.

 In addition, Chief Cardinal has passed on but he left behind a great herd sire in his last calf crop, The Bull is BCC MACHO 124W.
-Watch for him in the 2010 and 2011 shows.
-He is something special.
-For a preview of MACHO look in our classifieds under bulls and 124W.
+He was a great bull that showed well in the 2010 and 2011 shows.

 Buffaloe Cattle Company offers over 119 Years of quality cattle breeding.
 Come by our ranch at Nursery, Texas; just outside of Victoria, and we’ll be happy to show you our outstanding cattle.